 Efforts to conserve the natural capital of the area began in 1927, with the creation of the National Reserve of Vaccarès in the area of central lagoon.
 Since then, and particularly since the 1950’s, a number of protected areas have been declared, under a variety of management jurisdictions that frequently overlap each other.
 Today, strictly protected areas cover 23,528 ha (Perennou & Aufray, 2007), and the remaining areas are under “softer forms” of protection such as Natura 2000, Ramsar or MAB.

-Table 5-5 shows the transformations in land cover recorded for the SES since 1970, obtained from the Parc Naturel Régional de Camargue.
+Table 5.5 shows the transformations in land cover recorded for the SES since 1970, obtained from the Parc Naturel Régional de Camargue.
 Unfortunately, an accurate picture of change is difficult to piece together because the methods used to collect information have not been consistent over time; the problems apply particularly to the period 1991-2001.
 Nevertheless, they probably give some insight into the magnitude and direction of change.

 Table 5.5: Land cover change in the Camargue SES